Star(s): kokav/kokavim (Strong’s 3556)

 Signs of God’s Power

 Clearly stars stood out as fine examples of God’s handiwork.
-Unarguably stars are some of the prettiest bits of creation and God is most certainly aware of their majestic beauty.
-In highlighting YHWH’s power, Job makes mention of the stars and constellations:
+Unarguably stars were some of the prettiest bits of creation and God was most certainly aware of their majestic beauty.
+In highlighting YHWH’s power, Job made mention of the stars and constellations:

 Who commands the sun not to shine and sets a seal upon the stars [kokavim]; Who alone stretches out the heavens and tramples down the waves of the sea; Who makes the Bear, Orion and the Pleiades and the chambers of the south; Who does great things, unfathomable and wondrous works without number.

-The book of Job is a back and forth discussion between Job, YHWH, three of Job’s friends and a fourth enigmatic “friend” (Elihu).
-In the following passage YHWH challenges Job:
+The book of Job was a back and forth discussion between Job, YHWH, three of Job’s friends and a fourth enigmatic “friend” (Elihu).
+In the following passage YHWH challenged Job:

 Job 38:4-7, 31-33

 “Where were you when I laid the foundation of the earth?
 Tell Me, if you have understanding.

 Who set its measurements?
 Since you know.
 Or who stretched the line on it?
 On what were its bases sunk?
 Or who laid its cornerstone when the morning stars [kokeveh boqer] sang together and all the sons of God shouted for joy?”…

 …Can you bind the chains of the Pleiades?
 Can you loosen Orion’s belt?
 Can you bring forth the constellations in their seasons or lead out the Bear with its cubs?
 Do you know the laws of the heavens?
 Can you set up God’s dominion over the earth?”

 The concept of nature shouting for joy and praising God was a common theme throughout the Hebrew scriptures.
 In numerous texts nature worshipped YHWH: